A healthy mobile game industry

 With the rise in user activity, it is inevitable that more platforms have started hosting mobile gaming and there is a constant evolution in ensuring that more options are available, with companies like Nintendo developing games such as Pokémon Go specifically for smartphones as their audience’s demand has changed and the age range of players has grown.
 It has also become cheaper for users to play, with free-to-play options for iPhone and Android devices taking up a large portion of the market.

 This is all part of our casual gaming culture, where entertainment companies produce games that online and mobile users can dip into, playing as frequently or infrequently as they choose; thereby these business target a wider audience.
 Game developers also support play across platforms, including social media, web and mobile, further enabling gamers to play when and wherever they like.

 Popular and highly addictive games like Candy Crush Saga, as well as a choice of simulation games such as Farmville, are available on Facebook with Google Play and Apple also hosting a wide selection.
-Not only are there a range of genres to choose from, these platforms and online gaming sites like Schmitts Casino now also offer Las Vegas-like thrills on mobile, which is becoming more common and promises variety on the go.

 Overall, the businesses behind the mobile gaming industry are not slowing down but are instead working to the demand of their audience, implementing new trends and targeting new users by developing more long-term, challenging options for hardcore players, as well as a healthy selection of casual games that will entertain on the go.